mxngls/mxngls.github.io/src/2023_review.md

 the better or worse most of it can be attributed to my own eagerness and perseverance.
-It still bothers me from time to time that I did not make as much progress on computer science fundamentals as I intended to, but actually I think this is nothing to be surprised of too much.
+It still bothers me from time to time that I did not make as much progress on computer science fundamentals as I intended to, but actually I think this is nothing to be surprigsed of too much.
 Creating software involves lots of what I like to call plumbing, anything that resolves around writing and distributing software, but not the act itself.
 Working in web development involves using countless technologies